akashx404/akashx404/README.md

 ---

-## ⚠️ 𝗗𝗶𝘀𝗰𝗹𝗮𝗶𝗺𝗲𝗿
+## ⚠️ Disclaimer

-All projects are for **educational purposes only**.
+This profile is for **educational & personal learning purposes only**.
-🚫 No abuse, misuse, or harmful activities.
+I do **not promote abuse, misuse, or harmful activities**.

-🛡️ Respect open-source developers and platforms.
+❤️ Respect open-source developers & always keep credits.